 VSB partners with Vanguard, KPMG, Logenix, Rolls Royce, Ernst & Young and others to enhance VSB students’ international career experiences.

-Designed to provide students with an opportunity to emphasize and integrate global leadership throughout their undergraduate experience, the Global Leadership Fellows Program (GLF) includes special curricular and extracurricular offerings that encourage increased international study and support the pursuit of careers in global business.
-Students who fulfill the GLF Program requirements are awarded a certificate that names them life-long VSB Global Leadership Fellow.
+The Global Leadership Fellows Program (GLF) is designed to provide students with an opportunity to emphasize and integrate global leadership throughout their undergraduate experience.
+GLF includes special curricular and extracurricular offerings that encourage increased international study and support the pursuit of careers in global business.
+Students who fulfill the GLF Program requirements are awarded a certificate that names them life-long VSB Global Leadership Fellows.
+GLF students will be paired with a mentor from the Center for Global Leadership Advisory Council.

 VSB’s new undergraduate and graduate curricula place a strong emphasis on global themes, practices, and global leadership development.
 For undergraduates, global content is emphasized in the required Business Dynamics and Competitive Effectiveness courses.
 The required Global Political Economy course – which replaces International Economics – is a dynamic survey of the broad global political economy with special emphasis on the emerging regions and countries in Asia, Latin America, and Central Europe.